 Gantt charts: time-based planning.

-• When projects have clear deadlines and complex dependencies, Gantt charts are indispensable.
-They provide a timeline map of the project with the critical path and resource constraints.
+- For projects with defined deadlines and complex dependencies, Gantt charts provide a timeline map of the project, making the critical path and resource constraints visible.
+They are particularly effective where task sequencing is non-negotiable and timeline slippage in one task has downstream consequences.

-• Modern Gantt tools are far from static tables.
-They’re interactive, allowing quick plan adjustments and automatic recalculation of dependencies as changes occur.
+- Modern Gantt tools are interactive, enabling quick plan adjustments and automatic recalculation of dependencies as changes occur — substantially more useful than their static predecessors.

 Scrum boards: flexibility in action.

-• While Kanban focuses on flow, Scrum organizes work around iterations.
-It introduces elements like product backlog, sprint backlog, and burndown charts.
-This method works especially well for development teams but adapts easily to any projects.
+- Where Kanban focuses on continuous flow, Scrum organizes work around time-bounded iterations.
+It introduces elements including product backlog, sprint backlog, and burndown charts — making sprint progress visible and providing a recurring structure for priority review.

-• The main advantage of Scrum boards is they create a work rhythm.
-Two- or four-week sprints build momentum and enable regular priority reviews.
+- The core advantage of Scrum boards is that they establish a work rhythm.
+Two- or four-week sprints create predictable momentum and structured checkpoints for reassessing priorities.

 Mind maps: structuring ideas.